The Sky's the Limit (1975 film)

 The Sky's the Limit is a 1975 American made-for-television adventure film directed by Tom Leetch, starring Pat O’Brien, Ike Eisenmann and Lloyd Nolan.
 It was produced by Walt Disney Productions and based on the story by Larry Lenville.
 The film was originally aired as a two-part episode on The Wonderful World of Disney on January 19 and 26, 1975 on NBC.

 Plot

-A boy known as Three (Ike Eisenmann), off from school for the summer, reluctantly goes to spend the time on his grandfather's farm.
-The rural life with his grandfather, Abner (Pat O'Brien) and his only farm hand Cornwall (Lloyd Nolan) is hard for Three to adjust to.
+A boy known as Three, off from school for the summer, reluctantly goes to spend the time on his grandfather's farm.
+The rural life with his grandfather, Abner and his only farm hand Cornwall is hard for Three to adjust to.
 This includes a goose that picks on him and an attempt to drive a tractor that goes wrong.
 However, things change when Three discovers a World War I biplane in the barn and that his grandfather was a flying ace during that war.
 Three convinces Abner to fix the plane and teach him how to fly.